Jan Fabre: Conviction

+On 29 April 2022, Jan Fabre was sentenced by a Belgian court to 18 months (without imprisonment) for 5 "violations of the law on the welfare of workers" and, in the case of a woman, of "assault on decency" (i.e. assault for a kiss 'with the tongue').
+While Jan Fabre did not appeal his conviction, 175 former employees and colleagues have sided with the artist/theatre-maker and spoken out about what they viewed as an incorrect portrayal of Fabre.

 Controversy

-On 26 October 2012, several media reported how during a shoot in the Antwerp town hall for a forthcoming film on Fabre, living cats were thrown repeatedly several meters spinning into the air, after which they made a hard landing on the steps of the entrance hall.
-Animal welfare executive chairman Luc Bungeneers said he was having a meeting with his party chairman when he heard howling cats.
-"To my horror, we found cats were being assaulted in the name of art", Bungeneers said.
-"It went on for several hours."
-The filming was eventually aborted after protests from the crew's own technicians.
-Later that day, Fabre claimed all cats were still in good health and that it was a conspiracy of the political party NVA.
+On 26 October 2012, several media outlets reported on a shoot in the Antwerp town hall for a forthcoming film exploring Jan Fabre's artistic practice, living cats were thrown into the air, after which they made a landing on the steps of the entrance hall (which was covered in a protective layer).
+The owner of the cats and vet was present during the filming.
+Later that day, Fabre claimed all cats were still in good health.

-Fabre also received 20,000 emails slamming his act.
-He had also been attacked seven times by men carrying clubs whilst out jogging in the park and been forced to sleep in a different location every night.
-Antwerp's deputy mayor for animal well-being and the animal rights organisation Global Action in the Interest of Animals also launched complaints about Fabre's controversial act.

 Then in February 2016, Jan Fabre was appointed by the Greek Ministry of Culture as the Creative Director of the annual Athens – Epidaurus Festival.
-He resigned less than two months later, on 2 April 2016, after a huge controversy over his plan to turn Greece's major arts festival into "a tribute to Belgium" and devote eight of the festival's ten productions to those from his homeland.
+He resigned less than two months later, on 2 April 2016, after controversy over his plan to turn Greece's major arts festival into "a tribute to Belgium" and devote eight of the festival's ten productions to those from his homeland.

 In October 2016, the Russian State Hermitage museum staged a Fabre exhibition which drew a lot of criticism from visitors and institutions such as the Russian Orthodox Church.
 Stuffed animals in strange poses sparked outcry among Russian social media network users who launched a campaign under the hashtag #позорэрмитажу, or "Shame on you, Hermitage".
-The number of posts in Instagram tagged this way amounted to nearly 10,000 by late November.
-The museum then organized an event to meet the public and explain the exhibition after refusing to stop the exhibition which was slated to last up to April 2017.
-The artist repeatedly claimed that the animals used were taken from roads where they had been killed and denied any accusations by critics of cruelty and sadism.
+The museum then organized an event to meet the public and explain the exhibition.
+The artist confirmed that the animals used were taken from roads where they had been killed and denied any accusations by critics of cruelty.